blobject/agave/README.md

 ... foremost to the respective persons/teams behind FontForge and Inkscape, as I relied on the two programs to design, draw, and generate **agave**,

 and to GitHub for hosting this repo.

+Also, to all those who starred this project.
+Thank you.
+I'll get to extending and improving this font as soon as time and attention allows.